Medieval literature: Women's literature

 While it is true that women in the medieval period were never accorded full equality with men, some women were able to use their skill with the written word to gain renown.
 Religious writing was the easiest avenue—women who would later be canonized as saints frequently published their reflections, revelations, and prayers.
 Much of what is known about women in the Middle Ages is known from the works of nuns such as Clare of Assisi, Bridget of Sweden, and Catherine of Siena.

-Frequently, however, the religious perspectives of women were held to be unorthodox by those in power, and the mystical visions of such authors as Julian of Norwich, Mechthild of Magdeburg, and Hildegard of Bingen provide insight into a part of the medieval experience less comfortable for the institutions that ruled Europe at the time.
-Women wrote influential texts in the secular realm as well—reflections on courtly love and society by Marie de France and Christine de Pizan continue to be studied for their glimpses of medieval society.
+Frequently, however, the religious views of women were held to be unorthodox by those in power, who were less accepting of those features of medieval life which came to light through the mystical visions of Julian of Norwich, Mechthild of Magdeburg, and Hildegard of Bingen, to name a few.
+Women wrote influential texts in the secular realm as well—reflections on courtly love and society by Marie de France and Christine de Pizan continue to be studied for their accounts of medieval society.

 Some women were patrons of books and owners of significant book collections.
 Female book collectors in the fifteenth century included Alice Chaucer, Duchess of Suffolk; Cecily Neville, Duchess of York; and Lady Margaret Beaufort, Countess of Richmond and Derby.
 Lady Margaret Beaufort may also have completed translations as a testament to her piety, as Bishop Father John Fisher noted in a sermon dedicated to her after her death.

 For modern historical reflection, D.H.
-Green's (2007) historical work entitled, Women Readers of the Middle Ages explores literacy and literature in terms of women in medieval society.
-The book has been reviewed as "a radical reassessment of women's contribution to medieval literary culture."
+Green's Women Readers of the Middle Ages (2007) examines the ways in which medieval women engaged with the literature of the time.
+The study has been reviewed as "a radical reassessment of women's contribution to medieval literary culture."

 Allegory

-While medieval literature makes use of many literary devices, allegory is so prominent in this period as to deserve special mention.
-Much of medieval literature relied on allegory to convey the morals the author had in mind while writing—representations of abstract qualities, events, and institutions are thick in much of the literature of this time.
+While medieval literature features many literary devices, allegory is so prominent in this period as to deserve special mention.
+Much of medieval literature employed allegory to impart moral lessons, and is thick with allegorical representations of abstract qualities, events, and institutions.
 Probably the earliest and most influential allegory is the Psychomachia (Battle of Souls) by Aurelius Clemens Prudentius.
 Other important examples include the Romance of the Rose, Everyman, Piers Plowman, the Roman de Fauvel, and the Divine Comedy.

 Preservation

-A recent study has concluded that only about 68 percent of all medieval works have survived to the present day, including fewer than 40 percent of English works, around 50 percent of Dutch and French works, and more than three quarters of German, Icelandic, and Irish works.
+A recent study estimated that only about 68 percent of all medieval works have survived to the present day, including fewer than 40 percent of English works, around 50 percent of Dutch and French works, and more than three quarters of German, Icelandic, and Irish works.